dvlsatya/dvlsatya/README.md

 🟠Pursuing Computer Engineering - 1st Year🎓.

-I'm a zealous learner 🌈 - ever ready to seize the opportunity on my way💯 and having deepest cravings to explore new horizons of these beautiful technologies out there😎
+I'm a ardent learner 🌈 - ever ready to seize the opportunity on my way💯 and having deepest cravings to explore new horizons of these beautiful technologies out there😎

 🟡Tech enthusiast who’s always keen to learn new things.